VinylPlus® Med Accelerates Sustainability in Healthcare

 More than 10 years of medical PVC recycling

 Already today, PVC medical devices are recycled in eight countries around the world.
-It started in Australia in 2009 and has spread to over 200 hospitals and health clinics in New Zealand, UK, South Africa, Canada, Guatemala, Colombia and Thailand.
+It started in Australia in 2009 and has spread to over 250 hospitals and health clinics in the US, Canada, South Africa and elsewhere.
 The clean, high-grade recyclate is turned into useful products.
 In South Africa, IV bags become school shoes that enable education for impoverished children.
 In Australia, the recyclate is used for industrial and garden hoses and ergonomic mats that improve the work environment.
-Read more about medical PVC recycling on at PVCMed Alliance.
+Read more about medical PVC recycling at website of PVCMed Alliance.